 Anita Brown is a writer and author of 'When the World Kicks You in the Teeth'.
 This is a non-fiction book designed to assist the reader, through a catalogue of devastating life challenges.
 Anita uses her own experience and combines it with easy self-help tips to try.
 The topics covered range from, homelessness, heartbreak, depression, loss of her business, suicidal thoughts and PTSD, after an encounter with a dangerous individual.
-Her new book which was published on the 30th March 2019 'A Parent's Worst Nightmares' builds on this foundation.
+Her second book which was published in March 2019 'A Parent's Worst Nightmares' builds on this foundation.
 It explores what a parent can do when their teenager is set on self-destruction.
-Anita is the proud mother of two grown-up children and has been an accomplished entrepreneur in her previous life.
-Encouraged by the strangers she had talked to about her experiences, she finally bit the bullet and began writing, and hasn't stopped since.
+She has just published her third book 'Mind Over Quarantine' - March 2020, in light of the recent Coronavirus pandemic.
+It helps the average person to cope with an extended stay in quarantine.
+Anita was an entrepreneur before deciding on a career change.
+She was encouraged by the strangers she had talked to about her experiences, and finally bit the bullet and began writing, and hasn't stopped since.
 Anita tackles the most difficult of subjects, with at times, brutal honesty and self-discovery.
 She writes with a passion for her subject matter and does her best to engage with readers straight from the heart.
 She isn't psychiatrically trained, preferring to use instead, her own harrowing experiences.
 This is combined with her unique insights that will if nothing else, make the reader believe by the end, that they are no longer alone on their own journey through whatever adversity, has befallen them.

 What happens when the normal rites of passage to adulthood become something more potentially deadly.
 What do you do when your child refuses to eat, self-harms or becomes deeply depressed?